devinterp.optim package

 torch.utils.hooks.RemoveableHandle

-register_step_post_hook(hook: Callable[[Self, Tuple[Any, ...], Dict[str, Any]], None]) RemovableHandle
+register_step_post_hook(hook: Callable[[Self, tuple[Any, ...], dict[str, Any]], None]) RemovableHandle

 Register an optimizer step post hook which will be called after optimizer step.
-It should have the following signature:

 hook(optimizer, args, kwargs) -> None